v0.7.0 — P2P sync, daily-driver-ready

 vim-style keys built-in plugin setting

-shipped (outl) shipped (others) in dev · phase X on the roadmap not supported
+shipped (outl) shipped (others) planned on the roadmap not supported

 coming from logseq or roam?